jdevuyst/rekenaar/README.md

 - [x] `natMultRefl` (may require a `%freeze mult` directive at the call site)
 - [x] `natMultRewrite`

 The `natMultRefl` solver could use some more ad hoc code so as to eliminate the need for the `%freeze` directive.
+It also does not understand constants yet (treating them as opaque variables).

 `natPlusRewrite` could also be [improved](https://github.com/jdevuyst/rekenaar/issues/2).